 Do workers use the extended UI benefits to find better-paying firms, or do they find a better-paid job within the same type of firm?
-Our approach to answer this question is to compare post-unemployment firm characteristics of workers below and above the age cutoff in our RD model.21 Workers who are eligible for a UI benefit extension are shifting toward 'better' firms: they find jobs in larger firms, with higher proportions of male and older workers, which on average pay higher wages to all their workers, even when controlling for individual characteristics (Columns 1, 3, 4 and 6 of Table 3, respectively).22 However, most of the estimates are not precise enough to allow firm conclusions about the degree to which the UI wage effect is driven by firm sorting.
-We conclude that a more generous UI affects the sorting of employees across firms.23
+Our approach to answer this question is to compare post-unemployment firm characteristics of workers below and above the age cutoff in our RD model.
+Workers who are eligible for a UI benefit extension are shifting toward 'better' firms: they find jobs in larger firms, with higher proportions of male and older workers, which on average pay higher wages to their other workers (Columns 1, 3, 4, 5 and 6 of Table 3, respectively).
+However, most of the estimates are not precise enough to allow firm conclusions about the degree to which the UI wage effect is driven by firm sorting.
+We conclude that a more generous UI affects the sorting of employees across firms.

-21For example, instead of using a worker's post-unemployment wage in the new job as the dependent variable, in our RD design, we now use the average wage of workers of the new firm in the last 2 years prior to her hiring.
+&lt;sup>21For example, instead of using a worker's post-unemployment wage in the new job as the dependent variable, in our RD design, we now use the average wage of workers of the new firm in the last 2 years prior to her hiring.